ftrackhq/ftrack-connect-nuke/doc/assets.rst

 :Copy files:            Publish will copy the files to another location and publish them
                         from there.
-:Attach NUKE script:    Attaches the NUKE script as a component on the published
+:Attach Nuke script:    Attaches the Nuke script as a component on the published
                         version.